redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

 6. Get IP Address

 You'll need to start the instack virtual machine and obtain its IP address.
 You can use your preferred virtual machine management software or follow the steps below.
+Note that the second command will not return anything until the instance has finished booting.

        virsh start instack
        cat /var/lib/libvirt/dnsmasq/default.leases | grep $(tripleo get-vm-mac instack) | awk '{print $3;}'